Excel Functions Tutorials

-DATE in Excel Example #3 – Highlight a set of dates
+Example #3 – Highlight a set of dates

-In this Excel DATE Function example, a conditional formatting rule is applied to column B. The dates greater than 2005/1/1 are to be highlighted using pink color style.
+In this DATE Function example, a conditional formatting rule is applied to column B. The dates greater than 2005/1/1 are to be highlighted using a pink color style.
 So, as shown in the screenshot, three dates which are greater than the specified date are highlighted in the configured format.
 The rest two dates which do not satisfy the criteria are left unformatted as there is no rule applied to such dates.

 Things to Remember About the DATE Function in Excel

 - The Excel DATE function returns a date serial number.
 One must format the result as a date to display it the date format.

 - If the year is between 0 and 1900, Excel will add 1900 to the year.